GDGAndroidtitlan/Meetup-AndroidNights/androidinights2015.md

 ##Fiveth Activity

-*unfortunately we do not have the resources for this session
+Unfortunately we do not have the resources for this session

 ##Sixth Activity